 - periods required to comply with a request.

 In 2019, as well as in 2020 the HHC observed that time limits in in-merit cases were usually respected, however because of the above procedural steps that do not count into the 60 days deadline, the NDGAP issues the first decision in around 3 to 4 months.
 Time to obtain COI, an opinion from other special authorities or any Dublin related procedural steps are excluded from the 60 days deadline.
 The cases of unaccompanied children that are supposed to be privileged under the law are also not always decided within the deadline.
+In 2021, according to the HHC’s experience some cases were decided within time limits, but some cases took longer, even more than 6 months.

 First instance decisions on the asylum application, are taken by so-called eligibility officers within the Refugee Directorate of the NDGAP.
 A decision of the NDGAP may: